 4. Cat Memorial Statues

-If you're more visual and would do better with a physical rendition of your cat, there’re other cat memorial ideas you can go for.
+Suppose you’re more visual and would do better with a physical rendition of your cat.
+In that case, there’re other cat memorial ideas you can go for.
 Cat memorial statues are some of the best visual remembrances for your kitty.

-These cat memorial ideas are a great gift for yourself or for any of your friends who’ve lost their cat.
-It's a great option if you have a yard, where you can build your own cat's memorial garden.
+These cat memorial ideas are an excellent gift for yourself or for any of your friends who’ve lost their cat.
+It’s a great option if you have a yard where you can build your cat’s memorial garden.

 The cat memorial statues are made from sturdy materials.
-Which means they can be left out in the garden, overnight, in the sun, or in the rain.
-The additional resin coating ensures the statues will withstand any type of weather.
+This means they can be left out in the garden, overnight, in the sun, or in the rain.
+The additional resin coating ensures the statues will withstand any weather.

 These types of cat memorial ideas will bring a feeling of warmth and peace every time you walk by them.
-It will feel like getting second encounters with your furry friend.
+It will feel like getting a second encounter with your furry friend.

-Getting a cat memorial statue lets you immortalize your cat's silhouette.
-And their energy through the posture you choose.
-Whether it was sleeping, playing, or on the prowl, their personality will be forever etched in stone.
+Getting a cat memorial statue lets you immortalize your cat’s silhouette.
+And its energy through the posture you choose.
+Whether it was sleeping, playing, or on the prowl, its personality will be forever etched in stone.

 Order a Cat Memorial Statue.